Skip to main content

 Joseph Hwang

-* The statistics cited in this article are from the "2023 Music Industry White Paper" published by the Korea Creative Content Agency, part of the Ministry of Culture, Sports and Tourism of the Republic of Korea.
+* The data referenced in this article comes from the “2023 Music Industry White Paper,” issued by the Korea Creative Content Agency, which operates under the Ministry of Culture, Sports, and Tourism of the Republic of Korea.

 1. Digtal Streaming Services

 In the Mexican digital music market, streaming subscriptions constituted 73.3% of the digital music market in 2022.
 In terms of value, the market is considerable, with a valuation of $266 million.
 The market is dominated by Latin pop and reggae music.
-Notably, Puerto Rican rapper Bad Bunny occupies four of the top five positions and is the most streamed artist on Spotify globally.
-This indicates a significant potential for the Latin music market.
+Notably, Puerto Rican rapper Bad Bunny occupies four of the top five positions and is the most-streamed artist on Spotify globally.
+This indicates significant potential for the Latin music market.
 It is important to note that Latin America is a predominantly Spanish-speaking region, despite the existence of political and geographical borders.
 This suggests that, despite the physical separation of countries in the region, there is a strong ideological and cultural connection.

 In the context of music streaming services in Mexico, Spotify has the largest market share at 30%, followed by YouTube Music at 19% and Amazon Music at 16%.
 It would appear that Apple Music does not wield as much influence as might be assumed.